-- In addition to the core courses for the M.S. degree, students must complete the following four courses (12 credits): - EDUC 565 Classroom Organization and Management in Special Education - EDUC 571 Historical, Philosophical and Legal Foundations of Special Education (Waived if student has taken special education survey or mainstreaming course at the undergraduate or graduate level within five years and obtained a grade of "B." An elective may then be selected by the student.) - EDUC 573B Assessment, Diagnosis, and Prescription in Special Education
+• In addition to the core courses for the M.S. degree, students must complete the following four courses (12 credits):

-EDUC 579 Collaborative Decision Making for Inclusion
+compic ic the for nowing tour courses (12 credits).
+EDUC 565 Classroom Organization and Management in Special Education EDUC 571 Historical, Philosophical and Legal Foundations of Special Education (Waived if student has taken special education survey or mainstreaming course at the under- graduate or graduate level within five years and obtained a grade of "B." An elective may then be selected by the student.)
+EDUC 573B Assessment, Diagnosis, and Prescription in Special Education EDUC 579 Collaborative Decision Making for Inclusion or